Here’s how to make the best grilled vegetables! We’ve got a master recipe for every veggie you want to cook!

 Want to accessorize with these grilled vegetables?
 Here are some of our top grilled dinner ideas to pair…plus some tasty grilled desserts!

 Here’s how to make the best grilled vegetables!
 The perfect easy side dish for grilled dinners.
-Note: See above for a master recipe for every veggie you want to cook.
+See above for the Master Recipes for every veggie you want to cook!

 4 portobello mushrooms, stems removed